tagilv/tagilv/README.md

 - 💬 English, Swedish, Mandarin Chinese

-- 🫱🏻‍🫲🏼 Looking for a full time opportunity in San Francisco/Bay Area
+- 🫱🏻‍🫲🏼 Looking for a full time opportunity in Berlin

 - 📫 Reach me on **viktor.tagil@gmail.com**